Combined Geology Degree Requirements

 Initial decisions for admission and financial aid are made about March 1 for the fall semester and about September 1 for the spring semester.

-To encourage undergraduate geology students to extend their studies to include a graduate degree, the College of Engineering and Mines has a Combined Program that permits students to earn both a bachelor's (B.S.) and a master's (M.S.) degree in Geological Engineering.
-This program allows students to designate two three-credit graduate courses to count for both degrees. the selected courses must have graduate course standing and be designated when a student requests admission to the program.
+To encourage undergraduate Geology students to extend their studies to include a graduate degree, the College of Engineering and Mines has a Combined Program that permits students to earn both a Bachelor's (B.S.) and a Master's (M.S.) degree in Geology.
+This program allows students to designate two three-credit graduate courses to count for both degrees.
+The selected courses must have graduate course standing and be designated when a student requests admission to the program.

 Students may be admitted to the Combined Degree Program if they have: